< Bathroom Business

 The body position for stimulating kittens can vary.
 Some people prefer to sit the kitten upright on a table, some prefer to hold them upright with their bottom facing the floor, and some prefer to turn them on their back.
 Find the position that works best for you and the kitten.

 Hold the kitten steady with one hand, and gently rub the genital region in a circular motion with your soft tissue.
 The kitten should begin to pee.
 Continue to stimulate the kitten until she is no longer peeing.
-Depending on the kitten's age, this may take anywhere from 10 to 40 seconds.
+Depending on the kitten's age, this may take anywhere from 10 to 40 seconds, and 1-4 tissues.

-If the kitten needs to poop, stimulate their bottom the whole time that they are pushing.
-Stimulating helps encourage them to use their muscles to pass stool, so continue until the kitten has finished her business.
+If the kitten needs to poop, you may notice that their abdominal muscles will tense.
+Continue to stimulate their bottom the whole time that they are pushing; this helps encourage them to continue engaging their muscles.
+Stimulate along the side of their anus until they’ve finished their business!

-Stimulate the kitten at every feeding to help keep them on a healthy and regular schedule.
-Follow the weight and feeding chart to determine the frequency of feeding, and monitor the urine and stool for any concerning symptoms.
+Stimulate the kitten as part of each feeding to help keep them on a healthy and regular schedule.
+Follow the weight and feeding chart to determine the frequency of feeding routine.
+While you can stimulate the kitten before or after the feeding, it’s recommended to do this before—so that they’re comfortable and ready to eat!
+Watch a short kitten care routine to learn more.

 If the kitten does get urine or fecal scald, keep the area clean at all times and apply a light ointment to help them heal.